eldoy/asset/README.md

 # Multiple
 <%= script_tag 'app.js', 'lib/cookies.js' %>

-# Bundle all Javscript files with 'bundle.js'
+# Bundle all Javascript files with 'bundle.js'
 <%= script_tag 'bundle.js' %>

 # Bundle all CSS files with 'bundle.css'
 <%= script_tag 'bundle.css' %>
 ```

-In development mode, all files will be printed.
-In production mode, you'll get only one file.
+In development mode, all files will be load.
+In production mode, you'll load only one file.

 The file will also be cached and compressed.
 The cache auto-expires.